 Cable television providers like Comcast and AT&T offer packages that allow you to be very targeted about where your commercials are shown.
 Target channels like DIY, HGTV, and others where your target audience is likely watching.
 It’s almost certain that, if someone is interested in remodeling their home, they are getting ideas from television.
 Use the audio from the TV commercial to create a radio commercial.
 Networks like iHeart Media allow your ads to target similar audiences on radio.

-Upload your TV commercials to YouTube and sync your channel with Google Adwords.
+Upload your TV commercials to YouTube and sync your channel with Google Ads.
 Enable display remarketing ads that use the TV commercial.
-While in Adwords, add “placements” on the websites where your ads are showing.
+While in Google Ads, add “placements” on the websites where your ads are showing.
 This allows your YouTube commercial to be viewed on their website.